johnnymast/redbox-cli/docs/index.md

 </a>

 </p>
-This project was started as a simple library to manage command line arguments in php.
+This project was started as a simple library to manage command-line arguments in php.
 After having it around in my toolbox for a while I decided to opensource the project for others to use as well.

 The project was initially based on the work of [Joe Tannenbaum](https://github.com/joetannenbaum) with his [Climate](https://github.com/thephpleague/climate)